HIT-ImmunologyLab/PhageTailFinder/README.md

 ---|---

 ## Contributors
-This project exists thanks to all the people who contribute.
+This project exists thanks to all the people who contributed.

 ## License